7 March, 2023

 2. Adjusted results are stated before exceptional items and amortisation.

 3. Throughout this announcement we refer to a number of alternative performance measures which provide additional useful information.
 The directors have adopted these to provide additional information on the underlying trends, performance and position of the Group.
-The alternative performance measures are not defined by IFRS and therefore may not be directly comparable with other companies’ alternative performance measures, but are defined and reconciled in the Glossary on page 33.
+The alternative performance measures are not defined by IFRS and therefore may not be directly comparable with other companies’ alternative performance measures but are defined and reconciled in the Glossary of Terms on page 35.

 Ashtead’s chief executive, Brendan Horgan, commented:

-“The Group continues to perform strongly across its geographies with rental revenue up 21% in the nine months over the Covid affected prior year and 17% when compared with 2019/20, both at constant currency.
-This market outperformance across the business is only possible through the dedication of our team members who deliver for all our stakeholders every day, while ensuring our leading value of safety remains at the forefront of all we do.
+“The Group delivered another strong quarter across all geographies, contributing to rental revenue growth of 25% for the nine months at constant currency.
+This market outperformance is only possible through the dedication of our team members who deliver for all our stakeholders every day, while ensuring our leading value of safety remains at the forefront of all we do.

-Sunbelt 3.0 is embedded in the business and we are making good progress across all actionable components.
-In the nine months, we invested $1.7bn in capital across existing locations and greenfields and $938m on 19 bolt-on acquisitions, adding a combined total of 81 locations in North America.
-This significant investment takes advantage of the ongoing structural growth opportunity that we continue to see in the business as we seek to deliver on our strategic priorities to grow general tool and amplify specialty, all achieved while remaining at the lower end of our target leverage range.
+We are executing well against all actionable components of our strategic growth plan, in end markets which remain strong.
+In the period, we invested $2.6bn in capital across existing locations and greenfields and $970m on 38 bolt-on acquisitions, adding a combined 120 locations in North America.
+This significant investment is enabling us to take advantage of the substantial structural growth opportunities that we see for the business as we deliver our strategic priorities to grow our general tool and specialty businesses and advance our clusters.
+We are achieving all this while maintaining a strong and flexible balance sheet with leverage near the bottom of our target range.

-We expect capital expenditure for the full year to be slightly ahead of our previous guidance at c.$2.5bn.
-Looking forward to 2022/23, our initial plans are for gross capital expenditure of $3.2 - 3.4bn, as we look to take advantage of strong market conditions, particularly in the US.
-This should enable low to mid-teens rental revenue growth in the US.
+We expect capital expenditure for the full year to be slightly ahead of our previous guidance at $3.5 - 3.7bn.
+Looking forward to 2023/24, our initial plans are for gross capital expenditure of $4.0 - 4.4bn, of which, US rental capital expenditure is $3.0 - 3.3bn.
+This should enable mid-teens rental revenue growth in the US.

 |Will Shaw||Director of Investor Relations||+44 (0)20 7726 9700|

-Analysts and bondholders have already been invited to participate in the analyst call and conference call for bondholders but any eligible person not having received details should contact the Company’s PR advisers, Maitland/AMO (Audrey Da Costa) at +44 (0)20 7379 5151.
+Analysts and bondholders have already been invited to participate in the analyst call and conference call for bondholders but any eligible person not having received details should contact the Company’s PR advisers, H/Advisors Maitland (Audrey Da Costa) at +44 (0)20 7379 5151.

 Forward looking statements